ResetXPDR/DynamicLOD-ResetXPDR/README.md

 - Where they differ is that DynamicLOD provides user set tables for LOD changes at specific altitudes, giving the user precise control over when and where these changes take place such that they can optimise them to their particular flight activity they normally do, and can set a specific profile for each one.
 The price of such precise control is that the user must be intimately familiar with LODs to be able to tune a variety of settings in the app for the best outcome and this can be a bit daunting for more casual and non-technical users.
 - Alternatively, AutoFPS seeks to automate these changes as much as possible based on a target FPS and a minimum and maximum LOD range within which to automatically adjust.
 This results in a much simpler and generally similarly acceptable user experience compared to DynamicLOD.
 Nonetheless, the automation algorithm does require FPS headroom to function correctly, so can conflict in cases where an FPS cap is being used, such as with Vsync or motion reprojection in VR.
 Additionally, AutoFPS tends to make constant small changes to TLOD, much more than DynamicLOD does, and this can induce stuttering on older hardware as it struggles to manage even small scenery changes.
 In these cases, the user would be better off using DynamicLOD in a more manually tuned approach.

 This utility can be installed concurrent with any DynamicLOD variant.
 You just shouldn't run them at the same time, as they would both be fighting each other with MSFS settings.
-This app can detect whether itself, a previous DynamicLOD variant or MSFS2020_AutoFPS is running and will quit if it encounters one.</br>
+This app can detect whether itself, a previous DynamicLOD variant, MSFS2020_AutoFPS or Smoothflight is running and will quit if it encounters one.</br>

 If you are not familiar with what MSFS graphics settings do, specifically TLOD, OLOD and cloud quality, and don't understand the consequences of changing them, it is highly recommended you do not use this utility.
 <br/><br/>